axibase/atsd/administration/ssl-lets-encrypt.md

 -------------------------------------------------------------------------------
 NOTE: The IP of this machine will be publicly logged as having requested this certificate.
-If you're running certbot in manual mode on a machine that is not your server, please ensure you're okay with that.
+If you are running certbot in manual mode on a machine that is not your server, please ensure you are okay with that.

 Are you OK with your IP being logged?
 -------------------------------------------------------------------------------